 Installing PCSX2 is easy and doesn’t require much thinking.
 After you have finished downloading the emulator, launch the setup.
 A window will show up like the one above you.
 Pick your desired language and theme.
 PCSX2’s themes allow you to customize your emulator to your heart’s liking.
 And if the presented themes don’t pique your interest, you can always create or find another one by hunting it online.

 After you have finished setting up PCSX2, configuring your controller comes next.
 Playing PS2 games with a controller is your best choice.
-And luckily, the software allows you to use any kind of controller you want as long as it’s either DirectInput or Xinput.
+And luckily, the emulator allows you to use any kind of controller you want as long as it’s either DirectInput or Xinput.
 PCSX2 also supports controllers like a driving wheel, mouse and keyboard, Dualshock3, or Xbox One controllers, and with the recent updates, the developers have also made it possible to play many games using the Dualsense controller.
 So in brief, what are the supported controllers by PCSX2?
 They are the following:

-In this section, we’ll see how you can improve the graphics using the emulator to look better than the real thing.
+In this section, we’ll see how you can improve the visuals using the emulator to look better than the real thing.
 Sometimes upscaling can introduce a few minor graphical glitches, but these can be easily fixed with simple tweaks.
 Launch the emulator, and follow the steps shown in the picture.
 Once you do that, follow the instructions shown below:

 For the sole purpose of this explanation, I used the first Shadow Hearts game.
 This particular game works better using the Direct3D11 renderer according to the PCSX2 wiki.
 While OpenGL renderer is faster in most cases, with this game it’s slow.
 Software Mode should fix all your issues on your games, but as you can see above, it’s blurry and pixelated.
 So what is the difference between these three?
 Let’s check below:

-Direct3D11: Less accurate and slow at times, but it works best with some games like Shadow Hearts 1.
-It uses mostly your GPU more than CPU.
+Direct3D11/12: Less accurate and slow at times, but it works best with some games like Shadow Hearts.
+It uses your GPU more than the CPU.